All Episodes

 You deserve it.

-I think Jimmy Carter was just a simple, naive idealist who was clueless about his job.
+I think Jimmy Carter was just a simple, naive dealist who was clueless about his job.

-On the other hand, Barry the usurper knows exactly what he is doing.
+On the other hand, Barry, the usurper, knows exactly what he's doing.

 He is bringing America to its knees simply to destroy us.

-Well, the second term of Jimmy Carter talk, though, is essentially means that.
+The second term of Jimmy Carter talk, though, essentially means that.

-If it's happening via naivete and just being wrong or whether it's happening by design, it's still happening.
+If you missed Jimmy Carter's second term, here it is, regardless how it's happening, if it's happening via naivete and just being wrong or whether it's happening by design, it's still happening.

 And I think that's the difference.